CityOfNewYork/eligibility-screening-library-php/README.md

     $endpoint->path = './';

-Required.
+Optional.
 Path as a string that references where the `auth.yml` is.
 By default it is set to `./`.

 ##### EligibilityPrograms username (string)

     $endpoint->username = 'yourusername'

-Required.
+Optional.
 If you do not want to use the default credential storage in the `auth.yml` file (perhaps in a database or environmental variable), the username can be set to this variable.

 ##### EligibilityPrograms token (string)